Trinidad and Tobago

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Guyana leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Guyana leveraging its comparative advantages in containers: (including containers for transport of fluids) specially designed and equipped for carriage by one or more modes of transport.

 2010-2015: Foundation Building